Oh. Man. The oven saga continues.

 - To make the cake, pour the boiling water over the coarsely chopped chocolate, and whisk until smooth.
 In the bowl of a stand mixer, whip the eggs until light and frothy.
 Add the vegetable oil and continue whipping until completely incorporated.
 Add the sugar, milk, and water/chocolate mixtures, and whisk until just combined.
 Gently fold in the baking cocoa, flour, baking soda, and baking powder with a spatula until the batter is lump free.

-- Divide the came batter evenly between three 6″ cake pans, and bake for 30-35 minutes, or until a toothpick inserted into the center of the cakes comes out clean.
+- Divide the came batter evenly between three 6″ cake pans, and bake at 350F for 30-35 minutes, or until a toothpick inserted into the center of the cakes comes out clean.
 Once the pans are cool enough to handle, transfer the cakes to plastic wrap, and refrigerate until cool and firm.

 - While the cakes bake, heat the heavy cream and chocolate for the ganache in the microwave until hot (about 30 seconds).
 Gently stir with a spatula (a whisk will create too many air bubbles) until smooth.
 Set aside to cool.